-The service was in market testing to certain customers in certain areas of the United States earlier in 2018.
+The service was in-market testing to certain customers in certain areas of the United States earlier in 2018.
 Now, the new streaming service is available for customers who have an existing internet connection with Spectrum.
-So, the service isn’t open for everyone, unfortunately.
+So, the service isn’t open to everyone, unfortunately.

 For fans of streaming media services like Hulu Plus, YouTube TV, and DirecTV Now, Spectrum’s service will seem familiar, but there are quite a few differences.

 Update: Since this article was first written Spectrum finally launched their Spectrum streaming app.
 This app gives you access to a whole array of content from your phone which includes 50,000 On Demand TV shows and movies.
 The coolest part about this app is that it connects to the other devices in your home including Roku, Xbox One and Samsung Smart TV amongst others.